RobinAntu/CSE3CAP_TEAM_B-/README.md

 4. **Job Orchestration** – triggers plan generation independently of the UI.
 5. **AI/ML Models** – estimates study hours and assigns priority scores.
 6. **Scheduling Optimizer** – builds a weekly plan from estimates, priorities, and availability.
-7. **Plan Storage & Synchronization** – saves the plan and exposes it to the dashboard for display.
+7. **Plan Storage & Synchronization** – saves the plan and exposes it to the home dashboard for display.

-On the dashboard, clicking **Generate Plan** runs this pipeline with sample data and opens a dedicated page that lists the generated weekly schedule.
+On the home page, clicking **Generate Plan** runs this pipeline and immediately lists the generated weekly schedule on the same screen.